 - Session/Sponsor/Photo/etc Detail View: Tap the button to access the Session details, Sponsor details, Photo detail, etc. Tapping into an item to see more information.

 - Photo Upload: Tapping on the Add photos card.

 The number of times banner ads were tapped by users.

-To export a spreadsheet containing raw metrics data, click on the "Export Data" option in the dropdown menu in the upper left corner of the page.
-Next, select the metrics you're interested in.
-A CSV file will be emailed to you, containing all data for the selected category.
+To export a spreadsheet containing raw metrics data, click on the Export Data option in the dropdown menu in the upper left corner of the page.